-Around one-third of our projects are dedicated to providing assistance to people living in areas of war and armed conflict such as in Yemen, South Sudan, Central African Republic, Iraq, Nigeria and Syria, among many others.
+Around one-quarter of our projects are dedicated to providing assistance to people living in areas of war and armed conflict such as in Yemen, South Sudan, Central African Republic, Iraq, Nigeria and Syria, among many others.

 The consequences of war

 Despite international laws that should protect men, women and children during armed conflict, we often see the heavy price they pay.
 After over four years of war, Yemen illustrates the devastation wreaked by indiscriminate or targeted attacks that kill and injure people, and shatter civilian infrastructure.

 The emergency rooms and operating theatres were overflowing with wounded people.
 They received approximately 70 patients on one day.
 We treated people with bullet, shrapnel and landmine wounds.
 It was an extremely shocking scene to arrive at.Arunn Jegan, project coordinator, Taiz, Yemen, February 2018.

 In extreme cases communities may be deliberately deprived of assistance or collectively ‘punished’ if they are seen as linked to an ‘enemy’ group.

 Trauma injuries surge during armed conflict, calling for increased surgery and emergency care.
 Likewise, regular medical needs climb as healthcare services collapse.
 Pregnant women, or people with chronic diseases such as diabetes or HIV, are left particularly vulnerable.
 As commodities become scarce, the price of basic food and relief items soar, while fear, insecurity, and loss generate psychological distress.